 Right Angled Triangle

-A right angled triangle is a triangle with one of the angles as 90 degrees.
+A right angled triangle is a triangle in which one of the angles is 90°.
 A 90-degree angle is called a right angle, and hence the triangle with a right angle is called a right triangle.
-In this triangle, the relationship between the various sides can be easily understood with the help of the Pythagoras rule.
-The side opposite to the right angle is the largest side and is referred to as the hypotenuse.
-Further, based on the other angle values, the right triangles are classified as an isosceles right triangle and a scalene right triangle.
-Also, the lengths of the sides of the right triangle, such as 3, 4, 5 are referred to as Pythagorean triples.
+Further, based on the other angle values, the right triangles are classified as isosceles right triangles and scalene right triangles.
+Let us learn more about the properties of a right angled triangle, the parts of a right angled triangle along with some right triangle examples in this article.

 What is a Right Triangle?

-The definition for a right triangle states that if one of the angles of a triangle is a right angle - 90º, the triangle is called a right-angled triangle or simply, a right triangle.
-In the given image, triangle ABC is a right triangle, where we have the base, the altitude, and the hypotenuse.
-Here AB is the base, AC is the altitude, and BC is the hypotenuse.
-The hypotenuse is the important side of a right triangle which is the largest side and is opposite to the right angle within the triangle.
+The definition for a right triangle states that if one of the angles of a triangle is a right angle - 90º, the triangle is called a right-angled triangle or a right triangle.

 - AC is the height, altitude, or perpendicular